Article I: Officers of the Board

 The President of the University shall serve as Secretary of the Board as prescribed by RCW 28B.30.135.
 Secretary of the Board, where used in these Bylaws hereinafter, shall refer to the President of the University.

-The Treasurer of the Board shall be the Vice President for Business and Finance of the University, unless the Board in its discretion appoints another individual to this office.
+The Treasurer of the Board shall be the Vice President for Finance and Administration of the University, unless the Board in its discretion appoints another individual to this office.

-5. Vice Chair.
-The Vice Chair of the Board shall have the authority perform the duties of the Chair of the Board in the event of the Chair’s absence or incapacity.
+- Vice Chair.
+The Vice Chair of the Board shall have the authority to perform the duties of the Chair of the Board in the event of the Chair’s absence or incapacity.
 The Vice Chair may have such other authority and duties as prescribed by these Bylaws and the Board.

 Article II: Meetings of the Board